• Prospect Park Minneapolis Slideshow

 The "missing link" through prospect park

-The three-mile "Missing Link" is between St. Anthony Parkway in Northeast Minneapolis and East River Parkway along the Mississippi River in Southeast Minneapolis.
+Since the 1930's plans were partially implemented to complete the system.
+A three-mile "Missing Link" exists between St. Anthony Parkway in Northeast Minneapolis and East River Parkway along the Mississippi River in Southeast Minneapolis.

-The south part of the "Missing Link" utilizes a portion of Granary Road and connects from future Granary Road to existing East River Parkway using existing and expanded SE 27th Avenue.
+In 2007, a plan was initiated by MPRB and the City Council to complete the system.
+The south part of the "Missing Link" will utilize a portion of future Granary Road and connects from Granary Road to existing East River Parkway using existing and expanded SE 27th Avenue.
 The south section includes two parkway segments and two park projects: D) Granary Road from the new parkway Bridge to SE 27th Avenue, and E) SE 27th Avenue from Granary Road to East River Parkway.
+Since 2007, the MPRB has been acquiring land and rights-of-way through the industrial area north of Prospect Park.